shaahid-ahmed/Audio-Enhancement-using-a-Score-Based-Generative-Model/README.md

 # Audio-Enhancement-using-a-Score-Based-Generative-Model

+This project is a collaboration between me (@shaahid-ahmed) and my friend Alan Jacob Anil (@lilnewbie).

 This repository contains the implementation of a deep learning model for audio enhancement using Score-Based Generative Models (SBGMs).
 The model restores high-quality audio by effectively removing background noise and distortions from degraded input signals.
 Built on Stochastic Differential Equations (SDEs) and a U-Net architecture, the approach leverages diffusion processes for robust and efficient audio denoising.

 **Features:**